 But Lane did not stop at catfishing for intel.
 She continued to use the Angel MySpace account to stir up gang rivalry and violence in Riverside County, an oft-overlooked and poorer county bordering Los Angeles County.
 She stalked members of the gang that had nothing to do with her daughter’s death, threatened them, called Immigration and Customs Enforcement (ICE) on them in an attempt to get their families deported, and even made a plan to carry out a mass murder of her own.
 Why Did You Kill Me exposes how easily amateur detective work can become vigilante justice.
 The police investigating Crystal’s murder seemed rightfully worried that the Lane-Theobald family would take the law into their own hands — also known as lynching.
 In a way, they did.

 Why Did You Kill Me also exposes the way racism manifests across generations of white women.
-The persona McIntyre initially created on Myspace, using an anonymous woman of colour’s photos and carefully selected slang, is a clear example of cultural appropriation.
+The persona McIntyre initially created on Myspace, using an anonymous woman of color’s photos and carefully selected slang, is a clear example of cultural appropriation.
 Lane’s implicit bias is also an issue.
 She is shown racially profiling a young kid at the very beginning of the doc, and the detective later reveals that she misidentified a child as her daughter’s killer.

 Her apparent racial bias become more obvious when the documentary draws parallels between Crystal’s grieving family and the family of the 5150 gang member that took Crystal’s life.
 Both Lane and Heredia's mother were addicts.
 Heredia’s sister, who is interviewed in the documentary, shares memories from her childhood that aren’t all thato different from Crystal’s.
 The men in both families were roped into violence and substance abuse at very young ages.
 Crystal’s older brothers served jail time, and her younger brother got into a gang after her death.
 Why Did You Kill Me strives to show the human cost on both sides of this devastating case.